 5. Don’t pay for extras

-Don’t, whatever you do, pay for extras like the hire of a sat-nav.
-Buy a map instead, or use something like the CoPilot navigation app for your Smartphone.
+Don’t, whatever you do, pay for extras like sat nav hire.
+Buy a map instead, or use Google Maps or a navigation app such as CoPilot on your Smartphone.

 Extras are almost as profitable as selling insurance, which is all you need to know to make sure that you never pay for them again.